Mile Square Regional Park: Background

 In 1942, the Navy purchased 640 acre of agricultural land for Mile Square Naval Outer Landing Field, which used as an auxiliary for Naval Air Station, Los Alamitos.
 Three landing fields were constructed in a triangular shape in the center of this area, with each field being approximately 2200 ft in length.
 It was used for carrier deck qualification practice by Navy aircraft.
 In March 1967, Orange County entered into a long-term lease with the Navy Department for the perimeter area of the site which allowed the county to develop this area for regional park purposes.
 Military operations in the center airfield ceased in 1974.
-It is now operated by OC Parks.
+The east section of the park has a fee to park vehicles, and is operated by OC Parks.
+The west section of the park is operated by the city of Fountain Valley and has free parking.

 The park was built in several phases: